hibernate/hibernate-ogm-ignite/README.md

 ## Build instructions

-The code is available on GitHub at <https://github.com/hibernate/hibernate-ogm>.
+The code is available on GitHub at <https://github.com/hibernate/hibernate-ogm-contrib>.

 To run the full project build including tests for all backends, documentation etc. execute:

     mvn clean install -s settings-example.xml

-Note that for running the test suite against separately installed MongoDB and CouchDB servers their host name must be specified via an environment variable.
-See the sections below for the details.

 To speed things up, there are several options for skipping parts of the build.
 To run the minimum project build without integration tests, documentation and distribution execute: